53

 • Edge and CDN caching

-Building on our last two sections, we have the layout and static content instantly rendering and the dynamic data streaming in.
-However, not all of that data needs to be re-fetched every time.
-Lets assume that product price and product inventory cannot be cached and needs to be fetched every time, but product name and details only change every few days.
+Building on the previous sections, the layout and static content can render instantly while dynamic data streams in.
+However, not all of that data needs to be fetched every time.